 Dilating drops during an eye exam helps detect AMD.
 Often special testing (e.g., fluorescein angiography or optical coherence tomography can aid in the diagnosis and treatment plan.

 Wet AMD is treated with laser, photodynamic therapy and anti-photodynamic therapy.
 These treatments are not cures for wet AMD.
 The disease and loss of vision may progress despite treatment.

 How is dry AMD treated?

 Once dry AMD reaches the advanced stage, no form of treatment can prevent vision loss.
 However, treatment with vitamins and minerals can delay and possibly prevent intermediate AMD from progressing to the advanced stage, in which vision loss occurs.

 More information about AMD?

-See your Shah Eye Center eye specialist or visit The National Eye Institute www.nei.nih.gov/health/maculardegen/armd_facts.asp
+See your Shah Eye Center eye specialist to test if you have macular degeneration or visit The National Eye Institute for more information: www.nei.nih.gov/health/maculardegen/armd_facts.asp